permittedio/permitted.io/_pages/home.md

 ## Web is the epicenter

-{: .text-center-left}
+{: .text-left}

-permitted.io platform employs an array of technologies to not only serve desktop apps, but also web and mobile apps.
-It offers interesting solutions to problems like session tracking in web browsers on multiple instances or tabs.
-Leverage this contemporary platform to implement simple solutions for your challenges in JavaScript technology stacks.
+permitted.io's platform employs an array of technologies to not only serve desktop apps, but also web and mobile apps.
+It offers interesting modern solutions to problems like real-time user session tracking multiple instances of web browsers or a browser's tabs.
+Leverage our contemporary platform and the `node` SDK to implement simple solutions for your challenges in JavaScript technology stacks.